rubocop/rubocop/README.md

-`--only`                  | Run only the specified cop `--auto-gen-config`       | Generate a configuration file acting as a TODO list `--show-cops`             | Shows available cops and their configuration
+`--only`                  | Run only the specified cop `--auto-gen-config`       | Generate a configuration file acting as a TODO list `--show-cops`             | Shows available cops and their configuration `--fail-level`            | Minimum severity for exit with error code

 ### Cops